Branding FAQs

 The cost really depends on the competitive landscape.
 If you’re trying to launch a new athletic shoe to compete with Nike, it’s not going to be cheap.
 But if you’re doing an ecommerce business in a very specialized, highly-focused field, it can be done quite affordably.

-One thing’s for sure, building a successful brand is an on-going investment.
-You can’t just throw some money at, and expect it work magically.
+One thing’s for sure, building a successful brand is an on-going investment that most small-business owners overlook.
+You can’t just do a quick logo and expect your branding effort to work magically.
 It takes discipline, consistency and dogged persistence.

 It’s the cost of doing business.
 You should figure, at the very least, 10% of your gross revenues goes to marketing.
 Many new brands that are trying to gain traction will spend 50 to 80% of their gross on marketing.